 Margaret Benningfield, MD, MSc

-Dr. Meg Benningfield is a Child and Adolescent Psychiatrist and Assistant Professor in the Departments of Psychiatry and Pediatrics at Vanderbilt University and Director of the Division of Child and Adolescent Psychiatry.
-She is a graduate of Vanderbilt University School of Medicine and pursued clinical training in psychiatry at Harvard.
-She completed residency in General Psychiatry at Massachusetts General Hospital and McLean Hospitals and a fellowship in Child and Adolescent Psychiatry at Cambridge Hospital.
+Dr. Meg Benningfield is a Child and Adolescent Psychiatrist and Associate Professor in the Departments of Psychiatry and Pediatrics at Vanderbilt University Medical Center and Associate Professor in the Department of Psychology and Human Development in Peabody College.
+She serves as Director of the Division of Child and Adolescent Psychiatry.
+Dr. Benningfield is a graduate of Vanderbilt University School of Medicine and pursued clinical training in psychiatry at Harvard where she completed residency in General Psychiatry at Massachusetts General Hospital and McLean Hospitals and a fellowship in Child and Adolescent Psychiatry at Cambridge Hospital.
 In 2008, she joined the faculty at Vanderbilt where she has pursued an academic career balanced between research, education, and clinical practice with a focus in prevention of addiction.

 Research Information